Graduate Coursework Requirements

 Ph.D. students are required to complete a total of fourteen grade-bearing graduate seminars in their first two years of the program, including five 7000-level seminars.
 Two of these courses are required: ENGL 6000, the first-year Proseminar, and ENGL 8000, Pedagogy.
 Ph.D. students are also required to complete distribution requirements.

-Ph.D. students who wish to obtain their M.A. are required to complete all components of the M.A. degree, including the scholarly report and the general exam.
+Students in the Ph.D. program who wish to obtain their M.A. 'in passing' are required to complete all components of the M.A. degree, including the scholarly report and the general exam (which can be fulfilled by passing either the 50-Book Exam or the Field Exam).
+To apply for the

 Additional Rules and Regulations

 M.A. and Ph.D. students may take one graduate-level seminar per semester in a department outside of English, for a maximum total of two seminars for M.A. students and 4 seminars for Ph.D. students.
-"Outside courses" may be taken in other departments at Penn or at participating institutions through the Ivy+ Exchange and Penn-Rutgers Exchange programs.
+"Outside courses" may be taken in other departments at Penn or (for PhD students only) at participating institutions through the Ivy+ Exchange and Penn-Rutgers Exchange programs.

 M.A. and Ph.D. students in coursework may audit a maximum of 2 courses per semester above and beyond their registered courses.
 This includes undergraduate- and graduate-level language courses in other departments.